HirenPatelPh/UserManagement/README.md

-# UserManagement
+# Login system with OAuth,SSO and SAML
 Project based on Spring security and Oauth 2.o
 User Authentication
 User Authorization
 User Login with valid credentials
-User Creation and Role management
-Login and User Management